siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 $$

 Maxwell theory appears here as the minimal two-aspect closure of rotational transport without primitive source terms.
+In this sense, Maxwellian transport is precisely the double-curl transport closure written in conventional electromagnetic normalization.

 Minimal does not mean unique.
 It means the weakest local closure that actually propagates source-free flow.
 Appendix 211 proves the corresponding uniqueness